HealthML/Math4ML/_sources/chapter_ml_basics/classification.md

 ![title](../../datasets/uci_breast_cancer/figures/breast_cancer_nuclei_12938_2011_Article_597_Fig3_HTML.jpg)

-The two features represent the average *concavity* and *texture* of the nuclei and have been determined from image processing techniques [Street et al, 1992].
+The two features represent the average *concavity* and *texture* of the nuclei and have been determined from image processing techniques [1].
 In machine learning, we typically represent the features that belong to a sample with index $n\in \{1,2,\dots, N\}$ as a vector $\mathbf{x}_n$ that lives in an appropriate vector space $V$.
 In this example, the vector space is $\mathbb{R}^2$, the 2-dimensional Euclidean space.